 Upon arrival in Maldives, travelers, regardless of nationality, will be granted a 30 day visa.
 Passengers traveling as tourists must have a hotel reservation confirmation for the entire stay in a registered tourist facility.
 The Maldives reopened as a travel destination since July 15 2020, allowing travelers from all over the world to travel to the Maldives without a quarantine period.
-The primary exception to this is the crowded capital city of Malé, which is off-limits to visitors as it has been the source of the majority of the country’s coronavirus cases until now.

 Tourists are allowed to travel between inter-tourist facilities and all split stays must be according to the split stay procedure set forth by the Ministry of Tourism.

 Tourists who initially stay at a tourist guest house or hotel in Greater Male’ area as part of a split stay, must do PCR testing for COVID-19 (despite a pre arrival PCR test done prior to entry into the country) if the duration of stay in Greater Male’ area is more than 48 hours.
 He/she may travel to the resort, safari or tourist guest house island if the result of this PCR test is negative.